Structure, Functionality, and Bioceramics - Design Principles for High Performance

 label=f'{T_c}°C')

-plt.xlabel('time (hours)', fontsize=12)
+plt.xlabel('Time (hours)', fontsize=12)

 plt.ylabel('Conversion (α)', fontsize=12)